Wirecloud/wirecloud/docs/user_guide.md

 ![building_mashup/28.png](images/user_guide/building_mashup/28.png)

-You will then be presented with the set of widgets currently added to the workspace and the set of operators currently available:
+You will then be presented with an empty wiring configuration (denoted by an empty canvas displaying a welcome message):

 ![wiring/Empty_Wiring_Operators.png](images/user_guide/wiring/Empty_Wiring_Operators.png)